 Treatment is available and often simple

-“There are several treatment options available for snoring,” explains Neil Kline, DO, DABSM, spokesperson for the American Sleep Association.
-“For some, lifestyle modifications like weight loss, position change, and avoiding alcohol might help.
+"There are several treatment options available for snoring," explains Neil Kline, DO, spokesperson for the American Sleep Association.
+"For some, lifestyle modifications like weight loss, position change, and avoiding alcohol might help.
 For others, snoring mouthpieces can be very effective.
-Another option is upper airway surgery for snoring.”
-Next, check out the 13 snoring remedies you haven’t tried yet.
+Another option is upper airway surgery for snoring."
+Next, check out the 11 simple solutions to stop snoring now.